MartikTech/Outline/README.md

 }
 ```

-When a board is created:

-* It is saved to localStorage
-* Dashboard re-renders
-* It appears in the grid instantly
+When a board is created, it is saved to the person's localStorage, the dashboard updates, and it appears in the grid instantly.

+## Drawing page

+`drawing.html` is an existing whiteboard engine integrated into this project.
+It reads the `board` query parameter to load and save per-board state under `outline_v2_<id>` in localStorage.
+The board name is synced back to the dashboard on change.

+### Tools
+Select, Pen, Eraser, Rectangle, Ellipse, Line, Arrow, Text, Sticky Note, Image upload/drag-drop

+### Canvas
+- Infinite canvas — scroll to zoom, Space+drag to pan
+- Select, drag, resize, and rotate objects
+- Undo/redo (up to 80 steps)
+- Copy/paste and duplicate
+- Context menu (right-click)

+### Export
+PNG, SVG, JSON

+### Persistence
+Each board's canvas state saves automatically to localStorage on every change.

 ## Known limitations
-* No backend (data is local to the browser)
+- No backend — all data is local to the browser
-* No real timestamps (uses static "Edited just now")
+- No multi-device sync or cloud storage
-* Filters (Recent/Favorites/Shared) are UI-only
+- Filters (Recent/Favorites/Shared/Archived) are UI-only on the dashboard
-* No authentication or multi-device sync
+- No authentication
-* drawing.html functionality depends on your implementation

 ## Getting started

 1. Clone or download the project

-2. Open index.html in a browser
+2. Open `dashboard.html` in a browser
 3. Create boards using the "New Board" button

-4. Click a board to open drawing.html
+4. Click a board to open the whiteboard

-## Notes

-This is a frontend-only prototype.
-The dashboard is fully functional, but the actual whiteboard experience depends on the implementation of drawing.html.